-We support improvement and growth of the communities' economies local while providing education regarding the principles of sustainable development.
-As part of our commitment to sustainable forest management, we have set a target to promote the adoption of sustainable forest management international standards among smallholders in all regions within our operation area.
-We realize this support through community forest farmers program and smallholders certification that aims to equip farmers with sustainable and long-lasting agricultural practices.
+We support improvement and growth of the communities' economies local providing education regarding the principles of sustainable development.
+As part of our commitment sustainable to management, we have set a target to promote the adoption of sustainable forest management international standards among smallholders in all regions within our operation area.
+We realize this support through community forest farmers program and smallholders certification that aims to farmers with sustainable long-lasting agricultural practices.